Have Questions about Healthy Aging?

 4 p.m. - When You Need Inpatient Rehabilitation

-Dr. Lepre is the director of Rehabilitation Medicine at MedStar Union Memorial Hospital and acting chair of Physical Medicine and Rehabilitation and associate medical director of Regional Physiatry at MedStar Good Samaritan Hospital.
+Dr. Lepre is the director of Rehabilitation Medicine at MedStar Union Memorial Hospital and chair of Physical Medicine and Rehabilitation and associate medical director of Regional Physiatry at MedStar Good Samaritan Hospital.
 He specializes in caring for inpatients in the CIIRP (Comprehensive Integrated Inpatient Rehabilation Program) and performs inpatient hospital consultations and outpatient evaluations.
 His areas of expertise include cardiac rehabilitation, orthopaedic rehabilitation, and stroke rehabilitation.

 5 p.m. - When to See a Geriatrician